Azure/sg-aks-workshop/governance-security/README.md

 # Governance + Security

 This section walks us through the different aspects of governance and security that need to be thought about prior to implementing any solution.
-To help guide the way, we have created a customer scenario based on an organization called Contoso Financials.
+To help guide the way, we will be leveraging the [customer scenario](/customer-scenario/README.md) based on Contoso Financials.
 The scenario describes the customer, along with some background, and wraps up with a list of the requirements that need to be met.

-Click [here](SCENARIO.md) to read the customer scenario.

-Now that you have read the customer scenario and understand what needs to get implemented, let's get started.
+Now that we know the customer scenario and understand what needs to get implemented, let's get started.
 The majority of what is talked about in the rest of this section is technology agnostic with the implementation varying from customer to customer.
 For the purposes of this workshop we will be focusing on how to implement the solution using Microsoft Azure along with some Open Source Software (OSS) solutions.

 ## Security Control Lifecycle in the Cloud